About the School of Rural Health

-The School has campuses in Dubbo and Orange, and has a close association with the majority of hospitals in the Western NSW Local Health District, including Orange Health Service and Dubbo Base Hospital.
+The School of Rural Health campuses in Dubbo and Orange have built a close association with the majority of hospitals in the Western NSW Local Health District, including Orange Health Service and Dubbo Base Hospital.

-Medical research is an increasing aspect of the SRH’s activities.
-We encourage our students to be involved in research and facilitate our staff and teachers to be involved in research projects.
-An increasing number of medical publications attest to this success.
+Medical research is an increasing aspect of the School of Rural Health’s activities.
+Students are encouraged to be involved in research, and to facilitate our staff and teachers to be involved in research projects.
+A number of medical publications have been a direct result from this focus.